tuengominh/tuengominh.github.io/_assignments/week-02-computer-aided-design.md

 </div>
 <p></p>
 <h5>OpenSCAD</h5>
 <p>Eduardo briefly introduced us to OpenSCAD before his Grasshopper session, and I found the idea of a script-only based modeler quite tempting.
 For my Final Project, I have a few options to model the <strong>connectors</strong> of blocks, such as built-in magnets, LEGO-compatible bricks, or hinges.
-I decided to try the LEGO option using OpenSCAD.
+I decided to try the <strong>LEGO</strong> option using OpenSCAD.
 I followed <a href="https://www.youtube.com/watch?v=ecd_eWPnynk">this tutorial</a>, with some customizations.
 My LEGO brick has a square shape and much thinner.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-02/openscad-1.png" class="img-fluid w-100"/>
 <p>One of my favorite things about OpenSCAD is that I can modify a few variables to change the design of a whole object by <strong>TYPING</strong> (no need to select or click any button) or to check if certain parts of the modules can joint together without any complicated pre-calculation.
 In short, I can incorporate parametric design fast and algorithmically.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-02/openscad-4.png" class="img-fluid w-100"/>